CogStack/MedCATservice/README.md

 The full specification is available is [OpenAPI](https://github.com/CogStack/gate-nlp-service/tree/devel/api-specs) specification.

-# Configuration

-In the current implementation, configuration for both MedCAT Service application and MedCAT NLP library is based on environment variables.
-These will be provided usually in two files in `env` directory:
-- `env_app` - configuration of MedCAT Service app,
-- `env_medcat` - configuration of MedCAT library.

-Both files allow tailoring MedCAT for specific use-cases.
-When running MedCAT Service, these variables need to be loaded into the current working environment.

 # Running the application

 The application can be run either as a standalone Python application or as running inside the Docker container (recommended).